Johnny Depp singles out ‘three people’ who ‘did me dirty’ during Amber Heard trial

 ‘Those people were at my kids’ parties.
 Throwing them in the air,’ said the actor

-Johnny Depp has said there were “three people” in particular who did him “dirty” amid his highly publicised trial with ex-wife Amber Heard.
+Johnny Depp has said there were “three people” in particular who did him “dirty” during his highly publicised trial with ex-wife Amber Heard.

 In a new interview with The Sunday Times, Depp, 62, spoke about how some of his Hollywood peers “did me dirty” during that time, with the journalist noting that the star’s “ire for them is bubbling, passionate”.